 Staff may not always be up to date in safeguarding training and practice.
-Staff do not always recognise when abuse or neglect may be occurring, and do not discrimination.
+Staff do not always recognise when abuse or neglect may be occurring, and do not always follow required procedures if they do.

-People do not have their human rights upheld, protected equality characteristics are not recognised or respected, and equality is not promoted.
+human rights upheld, protected equality characteristics are not recognised or respected, and equality is not promoted.